CISecurity/ControlsAssessmentSpecification/control-8/control-8.8.rst

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
+* Safeguard 1.1: Establish and Maintain Detailed Enterprise Asset Inventory
-* Sub-control 5.1: Establish Secure Configurations
+* Safeguard 4.1: Establish and Maintain a Secure Configuration Process

 Inputs
 ------
-#.
-The list of endpoints
-#.
-Approved configuration(s) for command line auditing of command shells (note: there may be multiple configurations based on the various types of endpoints, including various operating systems, etc.)
+#. :code:`GV1`: Enterprise asset inventory
+#. :code:`GV3`: Configuration standards

 Operations
 ----------
 #.
-For each endpoint in Input 1, examine the endpoint to see if it is configured according to the appropriate approved configuration(s) from Input 2.
+Use :code:`GV1` to identify and enumerate assets that support command line auditing of command shells (M1)
 #.
-Create a list of endpoints that meet the approved configuration (M1)
+For each asset identified in Operation 1, use :code:`GV3` to check configurations for command line auditing of command shells
 	#.
-Create a list of endpoints that do not meet the approved configuration (M3), noting the deviations.
+Identify and enumerate assets properly configured (M2)
+	#.
+Identify and enumerate assets not properly configured (M3)

 Measures
 --------
-* M1 = List of endpoints that meet the approved command shell logging configurations (compliant list)
+* M1 = Count of assets capable of supporting command line auditing of command shells
-* M2 = Count of endpoints (count of Input 1)
+* M2 = Count of assets properly configured for command line auditing of command shells
-* M3 (Optional) = List of endpoints that do not meet the approved command shell logging configurations (non-compliant list)
+* M3 = Count of assets not properly configured for command line auditing of command shells
-* M4 (Optional) = Count of non-compliant endpoints (count of M3)

 Metrics
 -------

-Coverage
+Configuration Coverage
-^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of endpoints compliant with command shell logging configurations to the
+	  - | The percentage of assets properly cofigured for
-	    | total number of endpoints
+	    | command line auditing of command shells.
 	* - **Calculation**
-	  - :code:`M1 / M2`
+	  - :code:`M2 / M1`

 .. history
 .. authors